 Because there are so many families who need affordable rental housing, the fairest way for housing authorities to select families is through a waiting list.
 Currently, registration is closed.

-Applicants for Miami-Dade County's subsidized rental housing programs are placed on a ranked waiting list compiled using a lottery-like system.
+Applicants for Miami-Dade County's subsidized rental housing programs are placed on a ranked waiting list compiled using a computerized random selection system.
 There is a single online application available only during an open registration period determined by the agency for project-based units (Public Housing, Moderate Rehabilitation and Section 8 New Construction) and tenant-based units (Section 8 Housing Choice Voucher ).

 Please visit the Waiting List page for more information or to apply during open registration.